Define the function f(t) = exp(-pi * t^2)

 For some functions, the Fourier transform can be computed analytically.
 For example, for the function \(f : t \in \mathbb{R} \mapsto \mathbb{1}_{[-\frac{a}{2}, \frac{a}{2}]}(t)\), the Fourier transform is given by: \[ \hat{f} : \nu \in \mathbb{R} \mapsto a sinc(a \pi \nu) \] where \(sinc(t) = \frac{\sin(t)}{t}\) is the sinc function.

 However, for many functions, the Fourier transform cannot be computed analytically.
-In such cases, we can use numerical methods to approximate the Fourier transform.
-We will explore these numerical dans la suite of this article.
+In such cases, we can use numerical methods to approximate it.
+We will explore these numerical approaches in the following sections of this article.

 How to approximate the Fourier Transform?